Dobberzoon/geo1004.2122_hw01/README.md

 $ ./hw01
 ```

-Runtime on Apple Mac Air M1:

 ## Alternative build: simply use IDE of choice (e.g. CLion 2021.3)

-Runtime on Apple Mac Air M1: 133ms

-## How to use

 ## Add own path for input dataset
-Change path for input_data location at line 313-321 to link your local path accordingly.
+Change path for input_data location at line 810-817 to link your local path accordingly.

 ## Provided dataset